Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 $100101_2$ = $37_{10}$

-A **numeral system** is a mathematical notation for representing numbers of a given set using digits or other symbols in a consistent manner.
+A <pmark>numeral system</pmark> is a mathematical notation for representing numbers of a given set using digits or other symbols in a consistent manner.

-In a **positional numeral system**, the **radix** or **base** is the number of unique digits, including the digit zero, used to represent numbers.
+In a <bmark>positional numeral system</bmark>, the <pmark>radix</pmark> or <ymark>base<ymark> is the number of unique digits, including the digit zero, used to represent numbers.

 Computers represent numbers in binary.
 Any number can be represented by a sequence of bits (binary digits), which in turn may be represented by any mechanism capable of being in two mutually exclusive states.

 Integer numbers are unbounded: for any given number $x$, there are integers that are less than $x$ and integers greater than $x$.
 However, computers are finite machines that use a fixed word size for representing numbers.
 An 8-bit register can represent $2^8 = 256$ different things.
 Using $n$ bits, we can represent all the nonnegative integers ranging from $0$ to $2^n - 1$.

 ---
-The three common methods of extending the binary numeral system to represent <bmark>signed numbers</bmark> (i.e. positive, negative, and zero numbers) numbers are:
+The three common methods of extending the binary numeral system to represent <bmark>signed numbers</bmark> (i.e. positive, negative, and zero) numbers are:
 * Sign–magnitude,
 * Ones' complement, and
 * Two's complement.